ConnectedSystems/wosis/README.md

 [![DOI](https://zenodo.org/badge/155658135.svg)](https://zenodo.org/badge/latestdoi/155658135)

-The scope of this package is quite narrow and is currently intended for limited use.
+This package is under development and is currently intended for limited use.
-It is under active development to support further use cases.

 Currently it simplifies the process of:

 * Getting publication data from the Web of Science collection
 * Creating plots that indicate publication trends
 * Identifying topics of interest

+See the [included tutorial](https://github.com/ConnectedSystems/wosis/tree/master/tutorial) for a more complete introductory guide.

 Examples of its use can be found by looking at the notebooks within the [sd-prac-bibanalysis](https://github.com/ConnectedSystems/sd-prac-bibanalysis) repository.